 const db = new DatabaseSync("mydb.sqlite", { readOnly: true });

-Both libraries use prepared statements, but with different property names:
+Both libraries use prepared statements with the same syntax:

 // better-sqlite3